 A serious car accident can disrupt your life and leave you overwhelmed and struggling to get back on your feet.
 You may be a considerate person who has never thought about suing someone else, but you should not be burdened paying medical bills from a car accident injury that was caused by someone else’s negligence.
 Tennessee law is on your side and provides a way for people in your situation to seek compensation to cover your accident-related losses.

-If your car accident was the result of another party’s negligence, you can seek compensation for these damages through a personal injury claim.
-Below are six frequently asked questions our firm receives about car accident claims.
-Use these to educate yourself about car accident claims and jump start your first conversation with a member of our team.
+Here are six frequently asked questions our firm receives about auto accident claims.
+Use these to educate yourself about these claims and jump start your first conversation with a member of our team.
 We will be happy to answer your specific questions during a free consultation and claim review.

 Negligence refers to a party’s failure to take the necessary precautions to protect others from harm.
 This is the issue around which all personal injury cases revolve.
 If a victim suffers an injury because of another party’s preventable negligence, the victim is entitled to recover monetary compensation for his or her damages from the negligent party or their insurance provider.
 Car accidents are often, but not always, caused by driver negligence.
 Sometimes, they occur because of vehicle malfunction, which may be attributable to the vehicle’s manufacturer or seller, or because of negligence on the part of a pedestrian, motorcyclist, bicyclist, or even the entity charged with maintaining the roadway where the accident occurred.